Calcium pyrophosphate dihydrate deposition disease (CPPD)

 Copyright © Nucleus Medical Media, Inc.

-It is not known what causes these calcium pyrophosates to form, but genetics appears to play a role.
+It is not known what causes these calcium pyrophosphates to form.
+Genetics appear to play a role since it may run in families.

 Older adults are at increased risk of getting CPPD.
-Other factors include: Family members with CPPDPrevious joint damageOsteoarthritisHypothyroidism
+Other factors include: Family members with CPPDPrevious joint damageOsteoarthritisHypothyroidism—an underactive thyroid

 Overactive parathyroid glandsHypercalcemia—excess calcium in the bloodLow magnesium levels in the blood